menu icon

 Color Options: Choose different colors to match your style or occasion.

-๐ŸตInstructions for Crochet Tulip Flower
+🍵Instructions for Crochet Tulip Pattern

 The flower part of the crochet tulip pattern is made in rounds.

-Round 2: Inc in every sc.
-(12)
+Round 2: Inc in every stitch (12).

 Round 3: Inc, sc.
-Then repeat until end of round (18)
+Then repeat for the rest of the round (18).

-Round 4: Inc, sc x2, inc. Then repeat until end of round (24)
+Round 4: Inc, sc x2.
+Then repeat for the rest of the round (24).

 Finished crochet tulip leaf.